lextm/jekyll-theme-chirpy/_posts/2007-12-19-product-review-installaware-advantages-over-inno-setup.md

 ---
 I do not like to do this kind of comparison because IMHO a commercial software should be better than the open source one or it is going to die.
 But [this post](http://www.hadihariri.com/Blogs/Atozed/20071218A.aspx) makes me speechless so I guess I can at least put down my opinions here.

-We all know that CodeGear’s partnership with InstallAware does not come easily but in all the decision should be rational.
+We all know that CodeGear's partnership with InstallAware does not come easily but in all the decision should be rational.
 What is unexpected is that part of the current result is happiness while the other part is pain.
 <!--more-->

 Pros,